MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 ---
-title: PowerShell support
+title: PowerShell support for Power Apps and Power Automate
 description: Learn about the PowerShell cmdlets and get a tutorial of how to install and run them.
 author: laneswenka
+contributors:
+  - ChrisGarty
+  - v-aangie
 ms.reviewer: angieandrews
 ms.component: pa-admin
 ms.topic: reference
 ms.date: 10/02/2023
 ms.subservice: admin
-ms.author: laswenka
+ms.author: cgarty
 search.audienceType:
   - admin
-ms.contributors:
- - jopanchal
- - amijh
 ---

 # PowerShell support for Power Apps and Power Automate

-With [PowerShell](/powershell/scripting/overview) cmdlets for Power Platform creators and administrators, you can automate many of the monitoring and management tasks that are only possible manually today in [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), [Power Automate](https://make.powerautomate.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), or the [Power Platform Activity Center (PPAC)](https://admin.powerplatform.microsoft.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
+With [PowerShell](/powershell/scripting/overview) cmdlets for Power Platform creators and administrators, you can automate many of the monitoring and management tasks that are only possible manually today in [Power Apps](https://make.powerapps.com/), [Power Automate](https://make.powerautomate.com/), or the [Power Platform activity center](https://admin.powerplatform.microsoft.com/).

 ## Cmdlets

 [Cmdlets](/powershell/scripting/developer/cmdlet/cmdlet-overview) are functions written in the [PowerShell](/powershell/scripting/overview) script language that execute commands in PowerShell.
 Running these Power Apps cmdlets allows you to interact with your Business Application Platform without having to go through the admin portal in a web browser.
 You can combine these cmdlets with other PowerShell functions to write complex scripts that can optimize your workflow.
 You can still use the cmdlets if you're not an admin on the tenant, but you're limited to the resources you own.
 Cmdlets that start with the word 'Admin' are designed to be used by an administrative user account.

 Cmdlets are available on the PowerShell gallery as two separate modules: